Britain and United States reach truce in Airbus/Boeing trade dispute | Business

 Britain and United States reach truce in Airbus/Boeing trade dispute

+The dispute had triggered a months-long transatlantic tariff war hitting industries such as Scotch whisky until the punitive measures were suspended earlier this year to ease negotiations.
+Tariffs will now be set aside for a further five years while governments pledge to provide any funding on market terms, but the almost identically worded UK-U.S. and EU-U.S. agreements effectively remove for the time being a key source of transatlantic trade tensions.

+"This will support jobs across the United Kingdom and is great news for Scotch whisky and other exports including aerospace who will no longer face punitive tariffs," British trade minister Liz Truss said on Twitter.
+The European Union reached a truce two days ago with Washington in their conflict over aircraft subsidies, suspending for five years one set of Trump-era tariffs that had soured relations.

-The two sides had been battling since 2004 in parallel cases at the World Trade Organization over subsidies for U.S. planemaker Boeing and European rival Airbus, which each argued exposed the other to unfair competition.
-Britain has left the European Union since the dispute began and the Trump tariffs were imposed, and Thursday's agreement achieves many of the same results as the EU-U.S. deal.
+The two sides had been battling since 2004 in parallel cases at the World Trade Organization over subsidies for U.S. planemaker Boeing and European rival Airbus, which each claimed to have been damaged by unfair competition.
+Britain has since left the European Union and Thursday's almost identically worded agreement achieves many of the same results as the EU-U.S. deal.

-Britain and United States on Thursday said they had agreed a deal to resolve a trade dispute over Airbus and Boeing for the next five years, ensuring retaliatory tariffs remain suspended.

-The agreement comes two days after the European Union also truce in their near 17-year conflict over aircraft subsidies, suspending for five years one set of Trump-era tariffs which had soured relations with the United States.
-The two sides had been battling since 2004 in parallel cases at the World Trade Organization over subsidies for U.S. planemaker Boeing and European rival Airbus, which each argued exposed the other to unfair competition.
+In December, Britain and the United States came close to a standalone aerospace deal that could have forced the hand of Brussels in its own talks with Washington, but drew back amid concerns over UK jobs, Reuters reported. .
+An official familiar with the talks said it had not been possible at that time to reach a balanced deal.

+Airbus, which has 14,000 staff in Britain, has repeatedly warned the UK of the risk that it could shift work abroad, restricting Britain's ability to negotiate independently over aerospace.
+Britain, whose ability to negotiate trade deals independently of the EU is central to its new "global Britain" stance, has a long history as one of four core nations involved in Airbus, a relationship that predated its EU membership, and its UK factories make the wings for Airbus commercial jets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)